Computation of optimal beams in weak turbulence

 \section{Problem setup and notation}

-Consider a laser beam source $\phi$ that is located in a transmitter region $\mathcal{A}$, and let $U$ denote the field received at the receiver region $\mathcal{R}$.
+Consider a laser beam source with optical field $\phi$ that is located in a transmitter region $\mathcal{A}$, and let $U$ denote the field received at the receiver region $\mathcal{R}$.
 For waves that are governed by a linear equation, $U$ can be represented as:

 This $h_\omega(X,X')$ is termed the propagator that sends light information from the aperture location $X$ to the receiver location $X'$, so it naturally includes the medium information.
 This propagator depends on the specific configuration of the media, as indicated by the subindex $\omega$.
 We surpress this subindex for the conciseness of the notation when the context is clear.